 • Are you eligible for priority boarding or help to your seats?
 Will the airline guarantee you and Dad seats together on every flight?

 • People with dementia often are sensitive to noise, temperature and other sensations.
-Can Dad muffle the roar of takeoff by listening to an iPod loaded with his favorite music?
+Can Dad silence the roar of takeoff by listening to music you’ve uploaded to your phone or an old iPod?
 Will sipping water before and during takeoff ease any ear pain, or does his doctor have a better suggestion?
 Can Dad shrug off a mid-flight chill with his favorite sweater or a blanket?

 • Have you checked on the food and beverage service?
 Are the offerings appropriate for Dad?
 Do you need to make other arrangements?